Simple Halloween Shortbread Cookies

 dough being rolled out and cut into rectangles

-fully baked cookies onparchment lined baking sheet
+fully baked cookies on parchment lined baking sheet.

-bowl of melted chocolate
+shortbread cookie dipped into bowl of melted chocolate.

-Store the cookies in an airtight container at room temperature for up to 4 days.
+Store these cookies at room temperature in an airtight container for up to 4 days.

 Why is the baking time so long?